mattsnyder/ironruby/Merlin/Main/Hosts/IronRuby.Rack/README.markdown

 3. Give permissions to IIS
    - IIS needs to have permission to open files in this project, as well as in the Ruby standard library.
-Grant the IIS_IUSRS group full permissions to this directory, and grant read-only permissiong to the Ruby standard library (usually C:\ruby\lib\ruby).
+Grant the IIS_IUSRS group full permissions to this directory, and grant read-only permissiong to the Ruby libraries (the path to the IronRuby "Libs" directory, as well as the Ruby standard library, which is usually C:\ruby\lib\ruby).

 4. Open IronRack.sln in Visual Studio
    - Click "OK" to prompts about creating virtual directories, otherwise not